 ExternalURL of the question with

-two parameters appended: the
+the following parameters appended:

-parameters are appended CGI-style: The full URL has a question mark (
+These parameters are appended CGI-style: The full URL has a question mark (

 the first parameter, and an ampersand (